Knee pain: how it happens and what you can do about it

 A tip for choosing the right acupressure mat:

-If you have never lain on an acupressure mat before, you should choose a mat with as many needles as possible.
-This distributes the body weight and pressure more evenly and the feeling of pain at the beginning is not so pronounced.
-The fewer needles the mat has, the more pressure is on the individual needle.
+If you have never lain on an acupressure mat before, you should choose a mat with as many needles as possible possible.
+This distributes the body weight and pressure more evenly and the feeling of pain is not as pronounced at the beginning.
+The fewer needles the mat has, the more pressure there is on the individual needle.

 Prevention: How can I prevent knee pain?